QRAM: A Survey and Critique: Hardware QRAM

 \subsection{Hamiltonian Construction}

-A fully passive gate implies that the Hamiltonian describing the entire QRAM device must be constant throughout the operation of the gate, since any change to the Hamiltonian requires external intervention.
+If a QRAM gate is \emph{completely} passive, i.e., requires no external intervention, then this implies that the Hamiltonian describing the entire QRAM device must be constant throughout the operation of the gate, since any change to the Hamiltonian requires external intervention.
 This means there must be some Hamiltonian $H_{QRACM}(T)$ and time $t$ such that (let $\hbar = 1$)